itaki/rudi/README.md

 ---

-## Running Rudi Locally

-This project was built and tested using Anaconda on a Mac.
-The instructions below assume you are using the same!
+## Building and running RUDI

+RUDI uses Docker to insure that it will run the same on a Pi as on developer machines

-1. Make sure you have a Python 3.9 environment setup
+1. Make sure you have Docker installed and Docker-Compose installed

-    `conda create --name rudi python=3.9`

 2. Create a config.json file (see example) and save in the project root

-3. Run `python main.py`

----

-## Running Rudi on a Pi

-Same basic steps as running locally, more coming here soon!
+3. To build the image: `docker build -t rudi-app .`

+4. To run the image: `docker run -it --rm --name rudi-app-container rudi-app`

 ---